Non-Abelian Chiral 2-Form and M5-Branes

-The main ideas of this formulation are two-fold.
+The main ideas of this formulation are largely two-fold.
 First, although there is no rule telling us that we must introduce covariant derivatives in this kind of non-abelian higher form gauge theory.
-However, it is unclear how to construct a non-Abelian theory that has the covaraint structure without introducing covaraint derivatives.
-Also notice that if we have a non-Abelian 2-form theory, we expect that, after compactification it should reduce to the non-Abelian 1-form theory, which is just the standard Yang-Mills theory, where we use the covariant derivatives and the gauge transformation is the standard one \bea \delta A_\m=[D_\m, \lambda] \eea in terms of the 0-form gauge parameter $\lambda$.
-Thus we might want to define covaraint derivatives, but there should be a 1-form potential together with ordinary derivatives to define covaraint derivatives.
-So the first question is: what is the 1-form in the theory of M5-branes? \\
+However, it is unclear how to have a gauge covariant structure without introducing covaraint derivatives.
+Also notice that if we have a non-Abelian 2-form theory, we expect that after compactification, the gauge symmetry structure should fully reduce to the non-Abelian 1-form theory, which is just the standard Yang-Mills theory.
+In Yang-Mills theory, we use the covariant derivatives and the gauge transformation is \bea \delta A_\m=[D_\m, \lambda] \ , \eea in terms of the 0-form gauge parameter $\lambda$.
+In short, it seems still better that we can have covaraint derivatives.
+But there should be a 1-form potential together with ordinary derivatives to define covaraint derivatives.
+Here comes the first question: What is this 1-form in the theory of M5-branes? \\